-We are carefully re-opening our libraries and other study spaces in line with government guidance.
+We are still being careful managing space in our libraries and other study spaces, to protect the health of our community.
 Our article Where can I study on campus? provides an overview of the available study spaces on each of our campuses.

 Important to know: Wherever you are studying on campus, it is important that you follow the latest university guidance to protect your own health and the health of those around you.

 King's is committed to providing an accessible and inclusive environment for all of its students, staff and visitors.

 To learn more about campus accessibility, you can visit the university's AccessAble (previously DisabledGo) guides: King's College London accessible campus guides.
 These guides provide images of the King’s buildings, highlighting step free access and accessible facilities.

 Inclusive campus badges